Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     a.
 This line of code checks if the user input is valid choice using the tuple initialized in _step 2_ of the [previous section](./Writing%20Your%20First%20Game.md/#preparing-game-variables).

     b.
-The "if" keyword is a conditional statement used to execute a block of code only when a specific condition is met.
+The `if` keyword is a conditional statement used to execute a block of code only when a specific condition is met.

-    c. "not" is a conditional statement that executes a block of code only when the given condition evaluates to false.
+    c. `not` is a conditional statement that executes a block of code only when the given condition evaluates to false.

-    d. "in" is an operator that checks whether a value exists in the given sequence.
+    d. `in` is an operator that checks whether a value exists in the given sequence.

     e.
 If neither "rock", "paper", nor "scissor" is typed in, then the program will print an error message.